rjstevick/NBayTNCoystersAnalysis/README.md

 # Analysis bash scripts, processed data files, and R scripts for *Functional plasticity in oyster gut microbiomes along a eutrophication gradient in an urbanized estuary*

-### Code written by Rebecca Stevick, URI-GSO (contact: rjstevick (at) gmail.com). *Coauthors*: Anton F. Post and Marta Gómez-Chiarri

-### *Study of wild oysters and their gut microbiomes along the estuarine gradient of Narragansett Bay, Rhode Island, USA with 16S rRNA amplicon and metatranscriptome data.*
+#### *Study of wild oysters and their gut microbiomes along the estuarine gradient of Narragansett Bay, Rhode Island, USA with 16S rRNA amplicon and metatranscriptome data.*

 This repository contains the scripts, pre-processed sequencing data, and the R script files to reproduce the figures in the manuscript.
-The raw sequences generated for this study can be found in the NCBI Short Read Archive under BioProject no. PRJNA598635 [(reviewer link here)](https://dataview.ncbi.nlm.nih.gov/object/PRJNA598635?reviewer=5g8ftj52399ut5ujmj7v7t0hh8).
+The raw sequences generated for this study can be found in the NCBI Short Read Archive under BioProject no. PRJNA598635.
 The corresponding accession numbers for each sample are detailed in [`PRJNA598635_NCBI_info.xlsx`](/PRJNA598635_NCBI_info.xlsx).
 This file also includes file names and environmental data for each 16S rRNA amplicon or metatranscriptomic sample.

 ### To cite this work:
 Stevick, R.J., Post, A.F. & Gómez-Chiarri, M (2021).
 Functional plasticity in oyster gut microbiomes along a eutrophication gradient in an urbanized estuary. *Animal Microbiome* 3, 5. https://doi.org/10.1186/s42523-020-00066-0